wuzhengy/TAU/Communication over DHT.md

 ### from chain layer - put gossip according to freqence
 * `demand` some immutable data item
 * according the default frequency `publish` msgDAGroot.
 This provide 3 signals: `50% connected`/`connected`, last msg time, last seen time.

-## when on non-meterred network, use single session, multiple interface; when on meterred network daily remaining > 500m, single session one interface, read only.